-The Live and Let Live is the local pub (not to be confused with another of the same name on Bringsty Common) – food during the week (not Monday, according to website).
+The Live Inn is the local pub (not to be confused with another of the same name on Bringsty Common) – food during the week (not Monday, according to website).
 There’s also a community shop for ice creams etc.

 A well-known city like this doesn’t need us to trawl through the web, but here are a few options.